torjc01/CJQ-ClubJudoQuebec/README.md

 * **Équipement:** liste du matériel, prix, achat en ligne;
 * **Gestion:** sert à la mise à jour des classements, inscriptions des équipes, etc, uniquement accessible aux gestionnaires du site.

-### Synopsis

-At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
-This description should match descriptions added for package managers (Gemspec, package.json, etc.)

-### Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain why the project exists.

 ## Getting Started / Commencer

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.